 The equity participation component for these executive officers consists of stock purchase options.
 The Committee has not established a goal for an amount of equity held by its executive officers other than the CEO.
 Stock purchase options are granted at the discretion of the Committee, usually only once per year, in an amount determined by position and performance.
 As a general rule, a number of shares per option grant is set in advance by position.
 Actual grants are determined subjectively, based upon perception of the individual's performance.
 When granted, stock purchase options are issued with an exercise price equal to the current market value of the Company's Common Stock as of the date the option is granted.
+Options typically vest over a five year period, based upon time passage during employment and not based upon performance criteria.
 The Committee's determination of the timing and amount of each grant is subjective, based upon its assessment of the need and appropriateness of each grant, in light of the performance of the respective executive officer and the performance of the Company as a whole.
 The Committee considers the recommendation of, and relies upon information provided by, the CEO in making its assessment and reaching its decision.
-The Committee believes that its policy in determining stock option grants best utilizes stock options as a specific long-term performance incentive.
+The Committee believes that its policy in determining stock option grants best utilizes stock options as a specific long-term performance incentive, by basing an important portion of executive officer compensation upon the future performance of the Company's Common Stock.